Blimey, what is being sixty like?

 I’m going to prioritize and scout about for stuff to do that makes me laugh, makes me cry right, keeps me on my toes, teaches me something new, or confirms something I hold dear.
 I’m going to seek out the quiet processes and I’m going to make my own small circles where I can enjoy all the little things thank you very much.

 All the small stuff makes the big.

 All the tiny minutes make one big life.

 More about the author

-'Top tome for THIS YEAR'S STOCKINGS!
-Start a journal alongside Dawn's witty outlook on life.
+'START A JOURNAL alongside Dawn's witty outlook on life.
 This will have you laughing about your year' Prima

 'This book is inspired!!!'
 Nadiya Hussain

 '[It's] beautiful, like Dawn, and stuffed full of goodies' Jo Brand

 This is Dawn French's fabulous new non-fiction book and it's totally interactive: take a lovely ramble through the year together with Dawn.
 Think of it as Dawn's diary, personalized by you . . . perfection.